Things to Do in Antarctica

 Snowboard or Go Skiing in Antarctica

 Antarctica’s pristine snow makes it the perfect place to ski, with penguins providing the soundtrack.
-Ships such as Greg Mortimer and Sylvia Earle offer backcountry skiing or snowboarding as an add-on activity.
+The Greg Mortimer expedition ship offers backcountry skiing or snowboarding as an add-on activity.
 Outings may last a half or full day over varied terrain including alpine bowls, glaciers and long open slopes.
 Advanced ski or snowboard experience (at a resort) is required, as is your own gear (our experts can help you rent at the cruise port, if needed).
 Our founder and president went skiing in Antarctica and recommends it for those with interest and experience.

 Skiier in green & yellow outerwear, green reflective goggles & olive helmet goes skiing in antarctica down a snowfield on a foggy day with bright orange skis & silver ski poles.